P7-33/BSWAP-COIN/readme.md

 #### v27.3(2020-02-27)

-- Add HNS+ETH mining on AMD GPU
+- Add HNS+SWB mining on AMD GPU
 - Improve HNS+ETH performance on Nvidia GPU
 - **Note**: `-di` calculation is changed in this version for HNS+ETH.
   - The value of `-di`  = `work_size_of_hns` / `work_size_of_eth`